Cameras And The Consumer Treadmill

 Release The Pressure And Enjoy Your Photography

 I have, however, bought and sold cameras much more frequently than I should have.
-I’II publish a follow up article next week listing all the cameras and lenses I’ve owned and my reasons for purchasing them.
+To All the Cameras I've Loved Before is a post that outlines all those cameras, at least the ones I can remember.
 There are no world-records and no bragging involved, but I hope the article will help folks make sense of the psychology behind their own purchasing habits.
 Who knows it might even save you some money.

 The theme of this article underpins much of my own philosophy towards photography.
 We have to balance our rational mind, which is associated with logic, technique and equipment with our intuitive mind, which is free, creative and experience driven.